Mt-Vasuveus/Fetch-Backend-Test/README.md

 ### Disadvantages

-One of the biggest issues with this implementation is the performance.
-This current implementation relies on working memory, which might slow down for larger data sets.
-A potential solution would be to store the information in the Objects in a database to reduce what needs to be stored in memory.
+One of the issues with this implementation is the performance.
+This current implementation relies on working memory, which might slow down for larger data sets with more unique payers.
+A potential solution would be to use a different data structure to store the elements.
 A hash table could also be used to speed up look-up times.

 ## Other information